Text or call for any questions

 • The cabin did not have things to cook with.
 Response: They were probably right.
 I try to make sure there is enough gas for the cookstove and grill.
 There is always plastic wear, paper plates, paper towels, some basic dishes with a few pots and pans, matches, small propane canisters, but I can overlook things.

 • Food plots were more like dirt.
 Response: This complaint came from a hunter wanting to be out in early September.
 How do you softly explain that at some point, annual food plots have to be planted every year?
-You cannot plant them in June or February.
+That takes a lot of soil prep, but I strip most of my food plots to avoid no rain, bad planting or whatever.
+I keep alfafla or clover plots year-round in 50% of each plot for the most part.
+I also run 5 auto-corn feeders nearly year-round.
 Come in early October and my plots can look like "television" food plots.

 • Food plots had a lot of rocks in them.
 Response: Look at my food plot pictures.
 That is all the proof I can offer.
 I am thinking a guy saw 1,000's of half-eaten turnips that he thought were rocks.
-I do have 2 or 3 plots of the 12-14 that have all kinds of rock that my tractor rake has a hard time filtering out.
-I throw baseball size rocks out all of the time.
+I can easily have rocks in food plots - it happens.
 If plantings go well, nobody should see many rocks; however, sometimes plantings fail.
-Since they do fail, usually damn turkeys and crows can devour my corn plantings, I try to plant in strips so there is always something.
-In my world, not only do the deer have to like the food, humans have to be happy with how it looks as well (it's the truth).
-Strips plots both looks cool, the deer like them, and it is a safeguard for me - I would be mad as a paying hunter if food plots were non existant and the owner blamed the weather.
+Since they do fail, usually damn turkeys and crows can devour my corn plantings or no rain, I try to plant in strips so there is always something.
+In my world, not only do the deer have to like the food, humans have to be happy with how it looks as well (it's the truth.)
+Stripping plots both looks cool, the deer like them, and it is a safeguard for me - I would be mad as a paying hunter if food plots were non existent and the owner blamed the weather.
 The key is planting oats, cereal rye, or wheat with a more "sensitve" seed that heavily relies on the weather like turnips, brassicas, or cowpeas or soybeans that rely on planting depth or deer pressure.

 • We didn't know guides were not included.
 Response: I have no response.